Bella0g/angular-blog/README.md

 - Comment timestamps.

 ## Technologies Used
-- Angular
+- React
-- Typescript
+- Javascript
-- tailwind css
+- Pico css

 ## Getting Started
 Follow these instructions to set up and run the project on your local machine.